 We face a number of challenges including registration of the Association and complexities relating to our banking arrangements which are ably being addressed by our Treasurer Zuzana Nižňanská.

 There is a need to consolidate PAG services throughout Europe to provide appropriate care to high standards, and in order to achieve this there is a need for PAG to be recognised at the very least as a special interest area across Europe and ideally as a recognised subspecialty in Obstetrics and Gynaecology – what else should be expected from an area of health care that involves 18% of the global population who are children and adolescents?

 In order to achieve this we need to work together, strengthen education and training and recruit support at a political level.
 EURAPAG is consolidating its links with EBCOG in much the same way for instance that BritSPAG is working alongside the RCOG in the UK.
 This is against a background of increasing pressures on national health services which might impact adversely on the ability for smaller niche areas of interest such as PAG to develop, and some existing services may be under threat as result of wider both acute and chronic healthcare priorities.
 It is up to us to ensure that PAG has a strong voice within our healthcare systems and that we fly the flag for PAG for the sake of our young patients and their families.

-It was therefore heartening to see new members join the Association, both individual (France, Estonia and Sweden) and national (Belarus), in Vilnius this year.
+It was therefore heartening to see new members join the Association, with applications from France, Estonia, Sweden and Belarus in Vilnius this year.
 EURAPAG continues to grow and there is always strength in numbers.